Toyota Hilux review and buyer’s guide

 TOWING

-Ute stands for utility, and most variants here perform at an average or above level, for the class.
+The word ‘ute’ is short for utility and most variants here perform at an average or above level, for the class.
 The braked towing capacity is 3500kg for all variants and transmission options in the 4x4 dual-cab category, including the base 2.4L WorkMate in manual and auto form.

 This is the maximum allowed capacity for any passenger vehicle of this size in Australia, so the fact Toyota has made sure all of its dual-cab 4x4 models meet this standard is only a good thing.
 However, there is a bit more to it.